Rishab-KH/Early-Sepsis-Prediction/README.md

 ## Peformance Optimization

-As we are dealing with a very vast dataset i.e. individually processing 40K files and merging them.
-We first tried a rudimentary approach where using a PythonOperator we were manually fetching the file from cloud and appending them sequentially.
-This process turned out very resource and time extensive as Python was not able to handle the speed upto our expectation.
-Below Gantt chart shows the first try and its execution time
+In our initial attempt to manage a substantial dataset consisting of 40,000 individual files, we employed a PythonOperator within Apache Airflow to manually fetch and sequentially append each file from the cloud.
+This approach, however, turned out to be highly resource-intensive and inefficient, as evidenced by the prolonged execution times depicted in the Gantt chart below.
+Python's handling of the data did not meet our performance expectations, necessitating a search for more robust processing solutions.

 ![image](https://github.com/Rishab-KH/IE7374-Sepsis-Classification/assets/47169600/a36366fd-0906-4fc5-8795-9965867c66e1)
 The above Gantt chart highlights the bottleneck in our pipeline